-- Homeopathy is highly suggested for the cases which do not show response to conventional treatments.
-Cases, where Interferon has not shown much improvement in health, can opt homeopathy.
+- Homeopathy is highly suggested for cases that do not show a response to conventional treatments.
+In cases, where Interferon has not shown much improvement in health, one can opt for homeopathy.

 - In severe cases, where there is liver scarring or cirrhosis, the patients can opt for homeopathy as it is safe, gentle, and effective.

 Duration Of Homeopathic Treatment:

 The treatment duration may vary from individual to individual.
 However, initial improvement, in most cases, can be observed within 3-4 months of the treatment.
 Most patients show a reduction and improvement in viral load in around 4 months.

 Complete homeopathic treatment duration may go up to 1 to 2 years also, depending on the severity of the case.

 Common Homeopathic Remedies For Hepatitis C

 At Life Force, Dr. Shah's treatment for Hepatitis C consists of patented homeopathic medications dedicated to Hepatitis C along with the common homeopathic medicines.